Iced Caramel Macchiato (Starbucks-Style at Home)

 Step 1: Sweeten the Milk

-Pour cold milk into a tall clear glass.
-Stir in vanilla syrup or vanilla extract until fully mixed.
+Add cold milk to a tall clear glass.
+Add vanilla syrup or vanilla extract and stir.

-This step matters more than people realize.
-Vanilla belongs with the milk, not floating awkwardly in the coffee.
+This is a step that is important than one may think.
+Vanilla should be with the milk, and not unnecessarily floating in the coffee.

 Step 2: Add Ice